dusanjovanov/redonk/README.md

 ### `useActions()`

 Returns all of the actions.
+Never causes a render because `actions` are memoized.

 ```tsx
 const actions = useActions();